PrestaShop/ADR/0017-backward-compatibility-promise.md

 PrestaShop is a development platform used by developers and integrators to create e-commerce sites.
 Developers can create other software (including modules & themes) to interact with PrestaShop, extend it, or modify its behavior.
 For that, they rely on software interfaces which are commonly referred to as "APIs".
 Whenever any of these interfaces change, existing third-party software must be adapted to work with the new interface -- this is called a "backward-incompatible change", "breaking change" ("BC") or "backward compatibility break" ("BC break").

-Developing a modular and extensible platform like PrestaShop requires a delicate balance between allowing the software to evolve in the optimal way, and keeping its interafaces as they are, for as long as possible, in order to reduce impact on third-party software.
+Developing a modular and extensible platform like PrestaShop requires a delicate balance between allowing the software to evolve in the optimal way, and keeping its interfaces as they are, for as long as possible, in order to reduce impact on third-party software.
 For that, it is important to clarify what belongs to the API and must be protected from changes, and what part of the software is private and can be modified freely.

 Further reading: [The Pain Points](https://build.prestashop.com/news/prestashop-in-2019-and-beyond-part-2-pain-points/#no-clearly-defined-api)